SalihSay/SalihSay/README.md

 - Hi, I'm @SalihSay
-- 👀 I'm interested in android development
+- 👀 I'm interested in android development and .NET Framework
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning Kotlin and C#
 - 👯 I’m looking to collaborate on android developer
 - 📫 How to reach me >> salihsayy@gmail.com